- Terra Mycelia (2024)

 Annea Lockwood

-for six layers; two bowed strings, two winds/brass, two percussion (include MIDI if possible), and any other instruments desired, amplification
+for six players; two bowed strings, two winds/brass, two percussion (include MIDI if possible), and any other instruments desired, amplification

 Monkey Trips is based upon the Tibetan Buddhist metaphor of the six states/realms of being which we constantly recreate and assume to be reality, six “different kinds of projections or dream worlds” (Chogyam Trungpa Rinpoche).
 Each realm is associated with a particular instrument and the piece moves through them successively.